laurakond/Artly/README.md

 ![logo](documentation/images/features/pp5-logo.jpg)

 - Upon loading the website, the user is greeted by a creative Logo to the left of the Navigation bar, which indicates the website's creative flare.
-- Similarly, the favicon clearly makes the website standout amongst many opened browser tabs clearly indicating which tab belongs to the Artly website.
+- Similarly, the favicon clearly makes the website standout among many opened browser tabs, clearly indicating which tab belongs to the Artly website.

 **The Header**